sebastianczech/k8s-oci/README.md

 pip install -r requirements.txt
 ```

-To use Ansible role and prepared playbook, you can execute command:
+To use Ansible role and prepared playbook from [conf](conf), you can execute command:

 ```
 cd conf